elvisyjlin/SpatiallyAdaptiveNormalization/README.md

 View demo videos on the authors' [project page](https://nvlabs.github.io/SPADE/).

-View an interactive demo on [my page](https://elvisyjlin.github.io/SpatiallyAdaptiveNormalization/demo).
+View an interactive demo on [my page](http://linux1.csie.ntu.edu.tw:8080/demo).
+The training on COCO-Stuff has not finished.
+It is currently at epoch 4 (96 epochs to complete).

 > SPADE from scratch